Burnley Council's illegal puppy crackdown

 Council dog warden, Matthew Balderson, said: “Puppy farms and illegal breeders are just in it for the money.
-They don’t care about the welfare of the dogs and puppies which often have miserable lives.
+They don’t care about the welfare of the dogs and puppies often have miserable lives.

 “Pitbull-type dogs are illegal.
 Sadly many are bred either for fighting or are just seen as status symbols.
 Many are cruelly treated and can be simply abandoned when they’ve served their purpose.

 “Using illegal breeders just supports this horrible system.”

 Matthew worked with the police and RSPCA after information came in from the public about illegal dog breeding activities in the town.
 Council and police officers visited three houses and seized mothers and puppies from their owners.

 “This was a multi-agency approach with the council and police in particular working closely together,” he said.
 “Acting on information we served warrants and seized the dogs and puppies.
 Puppies can sell for hundreds of pounds so this hit the illegal breeders in their pockets and took a number of illegal dogs off the streets.”

 The Dogs Trust provides advice on how to buy a puppy and be a responsible owner.
 This includes:

 - Think about what you’re getting into: a puppy is a big commitment and grows into a dog that will be with you for many years